A committee of SaskOrganics

 WHERE WE ARE TODAY

 The OAPF continues raising awareness about GM alfalfa releases, as well as the problem of contamination from GM crops.
-We support the important work being done by the Canadian Biotechnology Action Network, and our two groups frequently coordinate efforts to build a stronger movement.
+We continue to support the important work being done by the Canadian Biotechnology Action Network, and our two groups frequently coordinate efforts to build a stronger movement.
 “The OAPF is an important voice for organic farmers on GM issues”, says Lucy Sharratt, Coordinator of the Canadian Biotechnology Action Network (CBAN).

 Although GM alfalfa has not yet been marketed in Western Canada, Forage Genetics has reported that 2000 acres of GM alfalfa were grown in Quebec in 2017 and more than 8000 acres in Ontario.
 (1) The OAPF continues to raise public awareness on this important issue.